 RV Camping – A Vacation, Preparation Drill And Learning Experience

 Not everyone is going to be able to buy a cabin retreat for survival.
 Some will have to actually camp out until their situation stabilizes.
-RV’s, camp trailers and tents may be “home” indefinitely.
+RV’s, camp trailers and survival tents may be “home” indefinitely.
 All the comforts of what is familiar will have to be redefined and new habits acquired and learned.

 What a better way to practice and explore than an RV rental and camping experience.
 Instead of heading to an RV campground with all the modern “necessities” of swimming pool, electricity hookups, showers and BBQ pits, how about finding a secluded, remote place to park your RV and now learn how to use the surroundings for living and thriving.